-The physical location or time of access of a computer-related bullying incident may not be raised as a defense in any disciplinary or prosecution initiated under this bill.
-The bill, in of itself, does not criminalize the conduct of bullying or harassment as described in this bill.
-Accordingly, it is unclear whether this provision of the bill is related solely to school disciplinary actions or intends to encompass separate criminal proceedings.
-More clarification is needed.
+The physical location or time of access of a computer-related bullying incident may not be raised as a defense in any disciplinary action initiated under this bill.
+The bill, in and of itself, does not criminalize the conduct of bullying or harassment as described in this bill.